 History of the Making Strides Walk.

-In 1993, the event officially became known as the American Cancer Society Making Strides Against Breast Cancer, attracting 4,000 walkers at events in Boston and in Manchester, New Hampshire.
-Since then, Margie's vision has inspired 8 million walkers to participate in Making Strides events in more than 270 communities across the country, raising more than $460 million to fight breast cancer.
-Margie remained a dedicated Making Strides volunteer for until she lost her battle with cancer in 2001.
+In 1993, the event officially became known as the American Cancer Society Making Strides Against Breast Cancer walk, attracting 5,000 walkers at events in Boston and several New Hampshire Communities.
+Since then, Margie's vision has inspired more than 11 million walkers to participate in Making Strides events in nearly 300 communities across the country, raising more than $685 million to fight breast cancer.
+Margie remained a dedicated Making Strides volunteer until she died from cancer in 2001.

 The progress we're making because of Making Strides supporters like Margie is nothing short of remarkable.
 But it’s no time to rest.
 That's why we need your help.
 More walkers mean the next big breast cancer research breakthrough.
 More walkers mean free lodging and rides to treatment for breast cancer patients who need it.
 More walkers fundraising mean more survivors who will celebrate more birthdays.